-USU general and administrative expense decreased by \$0.1 million year-over-year and was 32% and 34% of USU revenue for Q1 Fiscal 2024 and Q1 Fiscal 2023, respectively.
-The decrease is principally due to decreased facilities costs related to the move to our new campus at the end of Q2 Fiscal 2023.
+USU general and administrative expense increased by \$0.1 million year-over-year and was 37% and 36% of USU revenue for 9M Fiscal 2024 and 9M Fiscal 2023, respectively.

-Corporate general and administrative expense was \$2.7 million and \$3.9 million in Q1 Fiscal 2024 and Q1 Fiscal 2023, respectively.
-The decrease was primarily due to planned corporate cost control which resulted in lower compensation expense of \$1.4 million and lower professional and consultant fees of \$0.8 million.
-General and administrative expense in Q1 Fiscal 2023 includes the reversal of stock-based compensation expense for (i) \$0.2 million related to a performance award for which the Company assessed the performance condition will not be met and (ii) \$0.1 million related to a grant forfeited by the resignation of the Chief Nursing Officer, on July 15, 2022.
-Additionally, general and administrative expense in Q1 Fiscal 2023 includes severance expense related to the resignation of the Chief Nursing Officer.
+Corporate general and administrative expense was \$8.0 million and \$11.6 million in 9M Fiscal 2024 and 9M Fiscal 2023, respectively.
+The decrease was primarily due to lower professional and consulting fees and planned corporate cost control which resulted in lower compensation expense.
+Lower compensation expense in 9M Fiscal 2023 includes the reversal of stock-based compensation expense for the following: (i) \$0.2 million related to a performance award for which the Company assessed the performance condition will not be met, (ii) \$0.2 million related to a grant forfeited by the resignation of the Chief Operating Officer on May 15, 2023 and (iii) \$0.1 million related to a grant forfeited by the resignation of the Chief Nursing Officer, on July 15, 2022.
+Additionally, general and administrative expense in 9M Fiscal 2023 includes \$0.1 million of severance expense related to the resignation of the Chief Nursing Officer.